Florent Manaudou: 2012 Summer Olympics

 At the French Olympic Trials, Manaudou qualified for the 2012 London Olympics in London by finishing second behind Amaury Leveaux in the 50-meter freestyle with a time of 21.95.
 Despite entering the Olympics with only the 10th fastest time in the men's 50-meter freestyle in the world that year, Manaudou won the gold medal in that event (which was the only event he entered).
 He thus became the first French gold-medalist of the men's 50-meter freestyle and the sixth French Olympic champion in an individual event.
-Swimming out in lane 7 in the final, Manaudou had a time of 21.34 and finished ahead of Cullen Jones and favorite César Cielo, the defending champion and world record holder.
+Swimming in lane 7 in the final, Manaudou had a time of 21.34 seconds, finishing ahead of second-place finisher Cullen Jones and third-place finisher César Cielo, the defending champion and world record holder, to win the gold medal.
 Manaudou's time was slightly slower than the Olympic record of 21.30 set by Cielo in 2008, but was an unofficial fastest time swam in textile (that is, not wearing a high-tech suit).
 Going into the final, Manaudou recorded a time of 22.09 in the heats and 21.80 in the semifinals.